nansen18/mindmate-glow-journey/README.md

 This project is created for hackathon submission and educational purposes.

-## 👥 Contributors

-Built with ❤️ for mental health awareness and support.

 ---

 *MindMate - Because mental health matters, and you're never alone in your journey* 🌟